-I have a B.F.A. from the School of the Art Institute of Chicago, and will soon have a Master's from the Interactive Telecommunications Program (ITP) at New York University.
+I have a B.F.A. from the School of the Art Institute of Chicago, and a Master's from the Interactive Telecommunications Program (ITP) at New York University.

 My ongoing thesis project Speak, (Random Access) Memory has been featured in Mozilla's Artists Open Web, Mozilla Festival 2018, NYC Media Lab's 2018 Tech Summit, and NYU's 2018 Tech Summit.

-Check out my one fun (yet still extremely nerdy) project—a voice-controlled word2vec browser game— on Experiments with Google!
-This project is also going to this year's IEEE GEM at Yale University.
+Check out my single fun (yet still extremely nerdy) project—a voice-controlled word2vec browser game— on Experiments with Google!
+This project was also exhibited during IEEE GEM 2019 at Yale University.